-- a.
-This Emergency Order does not convey any property rights or any rights or privileges other than those specified in this Order. - b.
-This Emergency Order only serves as relief for the duration of the Order from the regulatory and proprietary requirements of the Department, and does not provide relief from the requirements of other federal, state, and local agencies.
-This Order therefore does not negate the need for the property owner or facility operator to obtain any other required permits or authorizations, nor from the need to comply with all the requirements of those agencies.
+b.
+This Emergency Order only serves as relief for the duration of the Order from the regulatory and proprietary requirements of the Department, and does not provide relief from the requirements of other federal, state, water management districts, and local agencies.
+This Order therefore does not negate the need for the property owner to obtain any other required permits or authorizations, nor from the need to comply with all the requirements of those agencies.